Frank Larken: Naval career

 Larken served in World War I and, as Captain of the cruiser HMS Doris, he led a successful raid cutting the railway line between Adana and Alexandretta in December 1914 thereby impeding the progress of the Turkish invasion of North Africa.

 Engineer Graeme Haldane recalled Larken's tremendous leadership aboard the Doris:

 He also saw action at Gallipoli in 1915.

 After the War, he was made Captain of the Fleet, Mediterranean Fleet before being given command of the battleship HMS Valiant.
-Following his promotion to rear admiral, he became Naval Secretary in 1925 and Commander of the 2nd Cruiser Squadron in 1927, and, following his promotion to vice admiral in 1929, he went on to command the Reserve Fleet in 1930 before retiring in 1932.
+Following his promotion to rear admiral, he became Naval Secretary in 1925 and Commander of the 2nd Cruiser Squadron in 1927, and, following his promotion to vice admiral in 1929, he went on to command the Reserve Fleet in 1930.
+He was promoted to full admiral on 1 September 1933, before retiring later the same month.

 He was made CB in the 1925 New Year Honours and advanced to KCB in the 1932 Birthday Honours.

 Personal life

 In 1909, he married Victoria Alexandrina Rawson, the daughter of Commander Wyatt Rawson.
 They had two sons and two daughters.
 Their son Francis became a Royal Navy captain and Deputy Director of Naval Ordnance at the Admiralty.
 Their son Nigel was killed in action in 1941 aboard HMS Dolphin.